top of page

 Unfortunately, as helpful as many of these tips are, they will only get you so far if you don’t actually make time in your schedule for reading.

 Luckily for me, reading is one of my favourite forms of self-care.
 I love curling up in a chair with a snack and a great book.
 It also provides lots of inspiration and refills my creativity.
-Yet it’s still so easy to get distracted if I don’t specifically set aside blocks of time for reading (housework and social media are the biggest evening time-sucks for me).
-This year I’ve made reading a higher priority in my schedule and so far it is really paying off.
+Yet it’s still so easy to get distracted if I don’t specifically set aside blocks of time for reading; housework and social media are the biggest evening time-sucks for me.

 TIP 4.
 SMALL CHUNKS OF TIME

-If (like me) you struggle to write in small chunks of time (e.g. waiting for appointments, car journeys etc), then you could dedicate that time to reading instead (assuming your little cherubs are either absent or engaged in something else).
-This works really well for me because these small blocks of time are enjoyable and add up quickly.
-And, after years of hinting, my family are finally starting to realise that I prefer reading in the car to in-depth discussions about who would win in which Pokémon battle.
+If – like me – you struggle to write in small chunks of time (e.g. waiting for appointments, car journeys etc), then you could dedicate that time to reading instead.
+This works really well for me because it makes those small blocks of time enjoyable, and they add up quickly.
+And – after years of hinting – my family are finally starting to realise that I prefer reading to in-depth discussions about who would win in which Pokémon battle.
+Car journeys are so much nicer for me now!

 TIP 5.
 CARRY LITERATURE EVERYWHERE